 Court Records are public, and are accessible by anyone.
 These records include a court case file containing a docket sheet and all filings and documents filed in the court case.
 You are able to access the court records online, or at the Vernon County Clerk of Court office where the case was filed.

 Each state keeps a record of someone’s criminal past.
 These databases are all connected so you are able to track criminal histories from other states.
-You can go to courthouse and inquire, or check the website.
+You can go to courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and if the crime was in a different state entirely, you may have to pay a fee for a more intensive search.

 A criminal history search you are able to get a listing of all the arrests, charges, or convictions for the following crimes: